slovanos/TelegramBot/README.md

 # Telegram Bot

-A simple Telegram-API-wrapper to allow your bot to respond to messages
+A low-requirements Telegram-API-wrapper for your bot to respond to messages

 <img src="https://raw.githubusercontent.com/slovanos/images/master/joeybot.jpg" width=300>